-I’ve been doing research on the ideas, believed by some people, that God is in everyone and that God is everyone.
-Their concept is that I am God but that all I need to do is come to accept that idea and that I will be transformed into a better self.
+I’ve been doing research on the ideas, believed by some people, that God is in everyone and that God is the same as everyone.
+Their concept is that I am God and that all I need to do is come to accept that idea.
+The result would be that I will be transformed into a better self.

-That position was popularized by Oprah Winfrey in a 1987 miniseries entitled Out On a Limb about her life.
-Oprah was raised as a Baptist but rejected her unbringing for the idea that everything and everyone are the same as God.
+That idea was popularized by Shirley MacLaine in a 1987 miniseries entitled Out On a Limb about her life.
+MacLaine was raised as a Baptist but rejected her unbringing for the idea that all people are the same as God.
 The idea is a form of pantheism that some Buddhists, most Hindus, and a lot of people identifying with the New Age or Higher Consciousness movement believe.

 Genesis chapter one continues with God’s observation that his creation is good.
-Early in chapter two, God finishes his basic work of beginning the universe after he makes humans.
-At that point, he says that it is very good.
+Early in chapter two, God finishes his basic work of beginning the universe when he makes humans.
+At that point, he says that his creation is very good.

 In chapter two, which gives many more details of the first humans’ creation, he makes Adam, the first man, out of the dirt.
 Then, he makes woman out of man.